Skip to content

 Encryption Method

 The strongest option is an AEAD cipher.
 The recommended choice is "chacha20-ietf-poly1305" or "aes-256-gcm".
-Other stream ciphers are implemented but do not provide integrity and authenticity.
-Unless otherwise specified the encryption method defaults to "table", which is not secure.
+For the latest AEAD-2022 ciphers, see SIP022.
+Stream ciphers are deprecated and do not provide integrity or authenticity.

 URI and QR code